MM-SalvoDragotta/open-weather-dashboard/README.md

 This is a weather forecast dashboard app.
 Users are able to enter a city name in the search box and have current weather conditions displayed for that city, as well a five day forecast.
 Searched cities will be added below the search button and can be clicked on to display that cities weather data again.

-You can view the deployed Weather Dashboard at this link.
-[Work Day Scheduler](https://mm-salvodragotta.github.io/open-weather-dashboard/).
+You can view the deployed Weather Dashboard at this link [Weather Dashboard](https://mm-salvodragotta.github.io/open-weather-dashboard/).

 ## Tech Used
 * [OpenWeather API](https://openweathermap.org/api)
 * Javascript
 * HTML
 * CSS
-* Bootstrap
 * Moment.js
 * Google Fonts
 * Font Awesome